saathvikpd/LabelAwareQuantization/README.md

    - Employ the `cifar100_subset_generation.py` script to create subsets of the CIFAR-100 dataset based on specific criteria, such as selecting classes with high or low KL divergence.

 3. **Quantized Neural Networks**:
-   - Explore the `Quantized_Neural_Nets/` directory for experiments and results on how subset homogeneity (measured by KL) impacts GPFQ Quantization of CNNs.
+   - Explore the `Quantized_Neural_Nets/src/testing.ipynb` notebook for experiments and results on how subset homogeneity (measured by KL) impacts GPFQ Quantization of CNNs.
    - Train and evaluate quantized models on the original and subset datasets to assess performance impacts.

+### Sample Result

+All experiments:
+- 10 classes per subset
+- Classes selected from CIFAR100

+Plot description:
+1. Quantized model curve: ResNet-50 pre-trained on CIFAR100 quantized down to 4 bits using GPFQ
+2. Original model curve: ResNet-50 pre-trained on CIFAR100
+3. Fine-tuned model curve: ResNet-50 pre-trained on CIFAR100 and fine-tuned on subset

 ### Requirements